Glitch-guy0/kafka-python-example/README.md

 ### Running the Consumer with Docker Compose

-This command starts the full stack, which runs Nginx (as a gateway), the consumer services, and Kafka itself.
+This command starts the full stack, the consumer services, and Kafka itself.

 ```bash
 docker-compose up -d